hugochang1/Tutorial/Linux/Network/readme.md

   - `$ sudo tcpdump -i ens33 -w tcpdump.pcap`
   - use `ctrl+c` to stop tcpdump
   - `$ sudo chmod 777 tcpdump.pcap` to grant the permission
+- `$ tcpdump tcp` to capture the TCP packet only
+- `$ tcpdump udp or port 80` to capture UDP packet or the packet with port 80

 # wireshark